-Thinking about studying in the US can be overwhelming, especially since there are so many options of where to study.
+Thinking about studying in the US can be overwhelming because there are so many options.

-Our own bespoke US college ranking launched in 2016 - click the link to explore it.
-However, we thought you might like to know which are the top universities in the US based on the highly respected Times Higher Education World University Rankings 2016-2017.
+We thought you might like to know which are the top universities in the US based on the highly respected Times Higher Education World University Rankings 2019.

-The best universities and colleges in the US number almost 150, and wherever you want to study in America, a top university will not be far away.
-Almost all the states are represented in the best US universities list.
-In total, 128 different cities appear in the ranking.
+There are more than 170 US universities and colleges among the world’s best, and wherever you want to study in the US, a top university will not be far away.
+Almost all states and approximately 130 cities are represented in the best US universities list.

 The universities at the very top of the ranking are concentrated in these popular destinations that are well known for their higher education opportunities; the top five are based in California, Massachusetts and New Jersey.